 The proposed project consists of the development of an approximately 29,750-square-foot Autotechnology Building on the project site.
 The development of this building would represent the expansion of the Vallejo Center Campus and serve as the new base for the Solano Community College's automotive technician program, which is currently located at 1301 Georgia Street in Vallejo.
+(The College District intends to terminate the lease at 1301 Georgia Street once the proposed project is completed).
 In addition, the building would accommodate student support services.
 The site plan is shown in Exhibit 4.